betterAndTogether/IncreProtoNet/README.md

 and put it under the data directory.
 Then run `tar xvf pretrain.tar` to decompress it.

 ### BaseModel Training
+Open the directory "IncreProtoNet/BaseModel", and run the python file "train_demo.py".
+The saved model are in the directory "IncreProtoNet/BaseModel/checkpoint/".
+The specific commands and several important hyper-parameters are as follows:

 **Glove Embedding Command**
 ```bash